Winnipeg Blue Bombers: Stadium

 During the Blue Bombers' early years, the team played at Osborne Stadium, a small stadium near the Manitoba Legislative Buildings.
 The fast, passing-dominated play of Bombers quarterback Jack Jacobs dramatically increased attendance at games and precipitated the need for a new, larger stadium.
 Winnipeg Stadium was built in the West End of the city near Polo Park, and the Blue Bombers began play there in 1953.
 The stadium experienced significant changes throughout its existence, including a renaming to Canad Inns Stadium in 2001.

 Over the years, various plans were proposed to relocate the stadium.
 In 2008, a plan was proposed to build a new stadium at the University of Manitoba, with both private and public funding.
 On April 2, 2009, David Asper (a media mogul located out of Winnipeg associated with Canwest and Creswin Properties) struck a deal with all levels of governments to build a new 33,422-seat (expandable to 45,000) stadium at the University of Manitoba in southwest Winnipeg.
 This would serve as the home for the Blue Bombers, as well as the U of M Bisons.
 The deal included refurbishing the existing Bison Stadium for practice and training, as well as upgrading, expanding, and building new sports and fitness facilities.
 This project, once completed, would be the premiere sports training facility in Canada.
-The project would have received ongoing funding from a retail development that Asper planned to build on the former CanadInns stadium site.
+The project would have received ongoing funding from a retail development that Asper planned to build on the former Canad Inns stadium site.
 As part of the deal, Creswin properties would take over ownership of the team in 2010.
 The new stadium and facilities would have been completed for the 2012 CFL season, with the retail development finished in 2013.
 On December 13, 2013, it was reported that Asper and Creswin Properties would no longer be included in the stadium project, which would continue with funding from the City of Winnipeg, Province of Manitoba, and Winnipeg Blue Bombers.

 On May 2, 2012, the Blue Bombers announced that because of construction delays, the stadium would not be ready until September, thus forcing the team to play four or five home games at Canad Inns Stadium to start the season.
 In June 2012, it was announced that the stadium would not open until the 2013 season.

 The Blue Bombers played their first home game at Princess Auto Stadium (then known as Investor's Group Field) on June 27, 2013, losing 38–33 to the Montreal Alouettes.